Skip to main content

 PatternExample matchesNotes

-Suffix globagent.* matches agent.error, agent.warning, agentThe trailing .* matches one segment or none.
+Suffix globagent.* matches agent.budget_paused, agent.budget_updated, agentThe trailing .* matches one segment or none.

 Wildcard* matches every event typeUseful for catch-all monitoring rules.

-Common event types include agent.error, agent.warning, backup_agent_completed, backup_agent_failed, agent_hub_listing_published, and workspace.invitation_accepted.
+Common event types include agent_deployed, agent_stopped, backup_agent_queued, agent_hub_published, workspace_invitation_accepted, and agent.budget_paused.
+Most event types use underscores (e.g. agent_deployed, workspace_invitation_accepted); the dot-delimited form is reserved for budget events (agent.budget_*).
 The full list grows over time — point a * rule at a webhook in a staging workspace to discover what’s emitted.

 Channels